bryborge/challenge-full-stack-php/README.md

 8. Use a GitHub Branch as a Composer Dependency

-    Explain how you would configure composer to use `https://github.com/peanut-butter/new-private-project` with the branch `bugfixes` in your project.
+    Explain how you would configure composer to use `https://github.com/company/new-private-project` with the branch `bugfixes` in your project.

-9. Get "peanut-butter" working locally and attach a screenshot showing that you could do it.
-If there are problems, document and fix them.

-10. This string contains information about this test.
+9. This string contains information about this test.
 Can you determine what its significance is?

     ```php
     'aXA6MTA0LjIwMC4xMzIuMTg0IHRpbWU6MjAxOS0xMC0wNCAxNTo1MzoxMw=='